grzesiek/nil_conditional/README.md

 * Changes from version with major 0

-  Previous version didn't support methods with special characters and there was no support for local variables Previous version used trailing `_?` as NilConditional operator.
+  * Previous version didn't support methods with special characters and there was no support for local variables.
+  * Previous version used trailing `_?` as NilConditional operator.
 Current version uses preceding double underscore character `__`.

 ## Discussion